 Virtual machine (VM)

 A virtual machine (aka VM) is a virtual construct that is functionally equivalent to a computer - complete with processing power and storage capacity - whose technical specifications are determined by what a user requests, rather than by the hardware where the computation and storage actually take place.
-This is actually what makes cloud computing so flexible - when you create a virtual machine it's just like setting up a new computer, but the power and configuration is determined by whatever you choose when you're creating that machine, and you can create, delete, modify, and replace these virtual machines on-demand.
+This is what makes cloud computing so flexible - when you create a virtual machine, it's just like setting up a new computer, but the power and configuration is determined by whatever you choose when you're creating that machine, and you can create, delete, modify, and replace these virtual machines on-demand.

 Workflow Description Language is a community-driven programming language stewarded by the community at openWDLorg.
-It's designed for describing data-intensive computational workflows, and is designed with a focus on accessibility for scientists without deep programming expertise.
+It's designed for describing data-intensive computational workflows, with a focus on accessibility for scientists without deep programming expertise.
 Similarly to CWL, portability is a key factor in its design, and what differentiates WDL from CWL is that WDL is designed to be more human-readable whereas CWL is primarily optimized for being machine-readable.